Ahmadk-g/Memory-Master/README.md

 - Stimulates and enhances memory skills through engaging gameplay and challenging puzzles.
 - Ensures accessibility for players of all ages and skill levels.
 - Provides progressively challenging levels to keep players engaged.
-- offers an aesthetically pleasing gaming environment with soothing colors, to avoid overstimulation.
+- Offers an aesthetically pleasing gaming environment with soothing colors, to avoid overstimulation.

 ## Target Audience